ollls/zio-tls-http/README.md

 # Lightweight Scala TLS HTTP 1.1 Web Server based on ZIO async fibers and Java NIO sockets.

 ![alt text](https://github.com/ollls/zio-tls-http/blob/main/Screenshot.jpg?raw=true)

 ## How to run.

 Import https://github.com/ollls/zio-tls-http/blob/main/localhost.cer to keychain on MacOS.
 Click on localhost once imported, find ">Trust", expand it, select "Always Trust".
-On Windows or any other machine you will need to go thru simular steps.
+On Windows or any other machine, you will need to go thru similar steps.
 You can use any other cert, as long as keystore.jks is seen by the server.

 Please, use docker image to run it or use sbt run.
 To run in docker: